 Gogo Shell provides an interface to interact with OSGI modules in Liferay 7

-Liferay 7 uses OSGI framework to build modular application which comprises of various modules.
-OSGI supports a standard way to interact with underlying modules.
+Liferay 7 uses the OSGi framework to build a modular application that comprises various modules.
+OSGi supports a standard way to interact with underlying modules.
 Any external system or portal administrators can use this mechanism to deal with Liferay 7 modules at runtime.

-Apparently, you can control the lifecycle of module, manipulate the configuration and few other things with the help of human readable commands (or script) which is independent of any OSGI implementation.
+Apparently, you can control a module’s lifecycle, manipulate the configuration, and few other things with human-readable commands (or script), which is independent of any OSGI implementation.

 The name of the tool which provides this functionality is Gogo Shell.
-It is command line interface (CLI) used to interact with bundles (or modules) deployed in OSGI container.
-In this article, we will explore important points about GOGO Shell.
+It is a command-line interface (CLI) used to interact with bundles (or modules) deployed in an OSGi container.
+In this article, we will explore important points about it.

-It is supplied by Apache and sub-project of Apache Felix implementation which provides command line mechanism to interact with OSGI container.
-It is based on RFC 147 which represents standards way of implementing and run shell commands for any OSGI container.
+Apache supplies Gogo Shell, and it is a subproject of Apache Felix implementation, which provides a command-line mechanism to interact with the OSGi container.
+It is based on RFC 147, representing the standards way of implementing and running shell commands for any OSGi container.

-Liferay 7 provides implementation of Felix Gogo shell in form of (predefined) bundles (or modules).
-When liferay 7 / DXP server starts, you will see following modules are available.
-They represents Felix Gogo Shell implementation.
+Liferay 7 provides Felix Gogo shell implementation in the form of (predefined) bundles (or modules).
+When the Liferay 7 / DXP server starts, you will see the following modules are available.
+They represent Felix Gogo Shell’s implementation.

-- Apache Felix Gogo Command (0.12.0) – Contains set of basic commands
+- Apache Felix Gogo Command (0.12.0) – Contains a set of basic commands

 - Apache Felix Gogo Runtime (0.10.0) – Represents core command processing capability.